jsoma/selenium-github-actions/README.md

 Otherwise, just steal `scraper.py` and `.github/workflows/scrape.yml` and you'll be good to go.

+### Saving CSV files

-**CSVs:** If you want every scrape to update a CSV or something like this, take a look at the bottom of [autoscraper-history](https://github.com/jsoma/autoscraper-history/blob/main/.github/workflows/scrape.yml).
+If you want every scrape to update a CSV or something like this, take a look at the bottom of [autoscraper-history](https://github.com/jsoma/autoscraper-history/blob/main/.github/workflows/scrape.yml).
 It'll commit any changes to the repo every time it's done running.

+### Scheduling

-**Scheduling:** Right now the yaml is set to only scrape when you click the "Run workflow" button in the Actions tab, but you can add something like
+Right now the yaml is set to only scrape when you click the "Run workflow" button in the Actions tab, but you can add something like

 ```
   schedule: